 Conclusion:

-Introducing Garlic Herb Roasted Potatoes, Carrots, and Zucchini — a dish that marries the cozy goodness of roasted vegetables with the lively personality of herbaceous goodness and garlic.
-It’s easy enough for weeknight dinner but impressive enough for holiday gatherings.
-The end result is an aromatic, warm, slightly caramelized side dish sure to become a family favorite.
+Garlic Herb Roasted Potatoes, Carrots, and Zucchini — a side dish that combines the comforting warmth of roasted vegetables with the exuberant character of lively herbaceousness and garlic.
+It’s simple enough for weeknight dinner, but festive enough for holiday get-togethers.
+The result is an aromatic, golden-hued and lightly caramelized side dish that’s bound to become a family favorite.

 Garlic Herb Roasted Potatoes, Carrots, and Zucchini